 We estimate that costs of approximately \$35-\$40 million will be incurred for severance and other integration-related expenses, including the elimination of duplicate facilities and excess capacity, operational realignment and related workforce reductions.
 These expenditures are necessary to reduce costs and operate efficiently.
-The unaudited pro forma condensed combined financial statements do not reflect the benefits from the expected synergies.
+The unaudited pro forma condensed combined financial statements reflect neither the impact of these charges nor the benefits from the expected synergies.
+The costs for severance and other integration-related expenses will be charged to operations in the periods the obligations occur.